Panama Harp Shell

 Panama Harp Shell, Harpa crenata.
 Shell provided by the commercial fishermen of the greater Los Cabos area, June 2012.
 Size: 7.8 cm (3.1 inches) x 4.6 cm (1.8 inches).

-The Panama Harp, Harpa crenata (Swainson, 1822), is a gastropod mollusk that is a member of the Harpidae Family of Harps.
-They have a short, but pointed spire, with flattened axial ribs that often extend as short spines at the shoulder, and onto to spire.
-The exterior of the shells are mottled beige, gray or tan with lavender or dark brown chevrons and blotches.
+Description: Panama Harp Shells have a short, but pointed spire, with flattened axial ribs that often extend as short spines at the shoulder, and onto to spire.
+The aperture is large, with a siphon notch rather than a canal.
+The columella is smooth.
+The exterior of these shells is semi-glossy and may be mottled beige, gray or tan in color, with lavender or dark brown chevrons and blotches.
 The Panama Harp Shells reach a maximum of 10.0 cm (3.9 inches) in length and 5.8 cm (2.3 inches) in height.